 by Kathy Steel

-Mark will share his fascinating findings and exquisite photos at the next meeting of the Flamborough Horticultural Society on Wednesday, November 15 at the Parish Hall of St. Thomas the Apostle Church, 715 Centre Road, Waterdown.
+Take a break from the frigid winter and join us at the next meeting of the Flamborough Horticultural Society on Wednesday, January 17 at the Parish Hall of St. Thomas the Apostle Church, 715 Centre Road, Waterdown.
+Rob will warm us with vibrant pictures of The Buffalo You Don't Know, a colourful and inspiring presentation on the Buffalo Garden Walk.
 Guests are encouraged to join us for refreshments and friendly conversation at 7:00 p.m., meeting at 7:30.

 Kathy Steel is Communications Copywriter for the Flamborough Horticultural Society, which meets on the third Wednesday of the month.
-For details, visit our website at http://www.gardenontario.org/site.php/flamborough, e-mail firstname.lastname@example.org or call 905 689-6722(2017-11-13)
+For details, visit our website at http://www.gardenontario.org/site.php/flamborough, e-mail firstname.lastname@example.org (2018-02-23)